Air Quality Rankings for District Of Columbia (2026)

 Frequently Asked Questions

-District of Columbia, District Of Columbia has the best air quality in District Of Columbia with a 5-year average AQI of 49 and a grade of C.
+District of Columbia, District Of Columbia has the best air quality in District Of Columbia with a 5-year average AQI of 49 and a Grade C (63/100).
+Its dominant pollutant is Fine Particulate Matter (PM2.5) and the long-run trend is improving.

-District Of Columbia has 1 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+District Of Columbia has 1 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.